-- The young person's name, age, and date of birth. - The young person's home address and telephone number (or parent/guardian number). - Whether or not the person making the report is expressing their concern or someone else's. - The nature of the allegation, including dates, times, and any other relevant information. - A description of any visible bruising or injury, including location, size etc. Also, any indirect signs, such as behavioral changes. - Details of witnesses to the incident(s). - Details of the young person's account (if it can be given), including what has happened and if/how any bruising/injuries occurred. - Have the parents been contacted?
-If so, what has been said? - Has anyone else been consulted?
-If so, record details. - Has anyone been alleged to be the abuser?
-Record details.
+- The child/young person's name, age, and date of birth. - The child/young person's home address and telephone number (or parent/carer/guardian number). - Whether or not the person making the report is expressing their concern or someone else's. - The nature of the allegation, including dates, times, and any other relevant information. - A description of any visible bruising or injury, including location, size etc. Also, any indirect signs, such as behavioral changes. - Details of witnesses to the incident(s). - Details of the child/young person's account (if it can be given), including what has happened and if/how any bruising/injuries occurred.